lightdash/lightdash/docs/docs/references/dimensions.md

         description: 'Unique identifier for a user."
 ```

-Column descriptions in your YAML file are automatically pulled into lightdash and you can spot them if you hover over the dimension name 👀
+Column descriptions in your YAML file are automatically pulled into Lightdash and you can spot them if you hover over the dimension name 👀

 ![screenshot-column-descriptions](assets/screenshot-column-descriptions.png)

 ## Dimension types

-Dimension types are automatically pulled from your tables schemas in lightdash.
+Dimension types are automatically pulled from your tables schemas in Lightdash.
 We currently support these dimension types:

 | Dimension Types |
 | --------------- |